alsash110/comm-2216-obs/docs/navigating/commands.md

 Things we should pay attention to:

 1. The command, options, and arguments must be separated by spaces.
 1. Short command options starts with `-`.
-They can be grouped and the order of the option switches do not matter.
+They can be grouped and the order does not matter.
 1. Long command options starts with `--`.
 1. The command reads from left to right so _options_ and _arguments_ reference to the command on the left.
 1. The type of _options_ available and _arguments_ accepted will depend on the command.